 The hotel is great to visit anytime of the day, but if you arrive late afternoon you can catch the evening dancing fountain shows.

 We timed our excursion to the hotel to arrive around 4 pm and started our visit in the Delta enjoying the very pleasant 68 degree (year round) temperature and the lush plant life.

-Once in the main island you can shop and enjoy dinner including kid friendly burgers, pizza, ice cream and fountain shows set to music.
+Once in the main island you can shop and enjoy dinner including kid friendly burgers, pizza, frozen yogurt, and fountain shows set to music.